ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 {: #options-list-access-requests}

 ZONE_ID
-:   The ID of the owner zone.
+:   The ID of the owner's zone.

 -i, --instance value
 :   Instance name or ID.
 If not set, the context instance specified by `ibmcloud dns instance-target` is used.